Every job field has terminology that sounds like a foreign language to a normal person.

-I put together this list of terms that appraisers frequently use, so that people who are unfamiliar with them can have a better understanding of what we are talking about all of the time.
+I put together this list of real estate appraisal terms that appraisers frequently use so that people unfamiliar with them can understand what we are talking about all of the time.

-This list is a working list so I will add to the list every so often.
+This list is a working list that I will add to every so often.

 The term “adjustment” is used when talking about comparable properties in the appraisal report.

-“As Is” a term that is used when discussing the condition of property.
-All it refers to is the property in it’s current state.
+“As Is” is used when discussing the condition of the property.
+All it refers to is the property in its current state.
 The majority of appraisals are written for the “As Is” quality and condition of the property.

 “As Completed” or “Subject To”

-These terms can be used interchangeably, but sometimes mean different things in different circumstances.
-Sometimes an appraisal can be written on a property that is not complete yet, or that is suffering from items that need to be repaired before further action can be taken.
+These terms can be used interchangeably but sometimes mean different things in different circumstances.
+Sometimes an appraisal can be written on a property that is incomplete or suffering from items that need to be repaired before further action can be taken.

-Both of these terms refer to the property as if it has been completed or repaired.
+Both terms refer to the property as if it has been completed or repaired.

 Comparable or “Comp”

-There are three approaches to value that can be used to estimate the value of property.
+Three approaches to value can be used to estimate the value of the property.